 Creating website and blogging in Org mode

-I discovered the power of Org mode after joining Inria (see Home) to work on my Ph.D. thesis which is also entirely written in Org mode.
+I discovered the power of Org mode when I started to work on my Ph.D. thesis which is being entirely written in Org mode too.
 Indeed, one can easily export an Org mode document to an HTML page or a PDF document typeset in LaTeX.
 Recently, I committed myself to overhaul my personal website and decided to produce it using Org.
 So, in this post, I detail the whole process step by step.

 Project's structure